 All the buzz around vaporization has left little time to discuss the tried-and-true art of rolling.
 Learn everything you need to know about this minimalist, easily-accessible consumption method with this quick guide to joints, blunts, and spliffs.

-In this episode of Leafly’s Cannabis 101 series, learn about the six most common forms of cannabis concentrate available on the market today, and explore the multitude of methods that can be used to extract concentrates.
+Learn about the six most common forms of cannabis concentrate available on the market today, and explore the multitude of methods that can be used to extract concentrates.

 The world of cannabis extracts has grown enormously in line with the legalization of cannabis across the United States.
 A cannabis extract is any oil that concentrates the plant’s chemical compounds like THC and CBD.
 Before you move into this more advanced form of cannabis consumption, learn about the complex process of cannabis extraction.